alisonalvezz/checker_comunitario/FORMAT.md

 However the content of the checker file can be of any language, and doesn't have to pass betty checks.
 Try to make it somewhat readable though.

-The naming convention is 'x-checker.c' where x is the task it checks.
+The naming convention is 'x-checker.c' or 'x-checker.sh' where x is the task it checks.
 If you have a compiled file it should be included with the c file and should be named 'x-checker'.
 The executable should work of course.
 It needs to have executable rights and work as intended.